Meiogyne cylindrocarpa: Taxonomy

 This plant was first described in 1909 as Mitrephora cylindrocarpa by the Dutch botanist William Burck, and published in the book Nova Guinea : résultats de l'expédition scientifique néerlandaise à la Nouvelle-Guinée.
 In 1945 it was transferred to the genus Polyaulax by another Dutch botanist, Cornelis Andries Backer, where it remained until 1994 when it was again transferred to a new genus and given the current combination by E.C.H. van Heusden, also from the Netherlands.

 Distribution and habitat

-Meiogyne cylindrocarpa is found from Vietnam southwards through Malesia to Western Australia, the Northern Territory and Queensland in Australia, and eastwards through the Philippines to the Mariana Islands.
-It also occurs in New Guinea and Vanuatu.
+Meiogyne cylindrocarpa is native to Borneo, Java, the Philippines, New Guinea, the Mariana Islands, and Vanuatu, and to Western Australia, the Northern Territory and Queensland in Australia.
 It grows in drier types of rainforest such as monsoon forest, in rocky areas and gullies.

 Ecology

 This plant is a host plant for larvae of the pale green triangle butterfly Graphium eurypylus.
 The fruit are eaten by fruit doves.

 Conservation

 This species has been assessed as being of least concern by both the International Union for Conservation of Nature and by the Queensland Government under its Nature Conservation Act.